brainandforce/Electrum.jl/docs/src/geometry.md

 ## Coordinate vectors

-The `AbstractCoordinateVector{S<:Electrum.BySpace,C<:Electrum.ByCoordinate,D,T}` type encodes a coordinate vector with information about the space referred to by the coordinate and the coordinate system used.
+The traits above can be incorporated into new coordinate types that wrap a `SVector{D,T<:Real}`, and retain information about what type of information is being stored by the coordinate.

 ### `CoordinateVector`